edobytes/xcimg/README.md

 python masks.py
 ```

-This will generate black & white masks and save these in `./masks`, as well as genarating juxtaposed images of the original and the mask (saved in `./pairs`)
+This will generate black & white masks and save these in `./masks`, as well as generating juxtaposed images of the original and the mask (saved in `./pairs`)

 Again, for convenience, the aforementioned directories contain the generated masks & pairs resulting from having used the 100 images in `./images`